 The University of Guelph Institute for Comparative Cancer Investigation (ICCI) has developed a unique resource that provides access to clinical specimens from naturally occurring cancers to the scientific community: The Companion Animal Tumour Sample Bank (CATSB).
-This depository facilitates retrospective analysis of cancer cases for which outcome data is available, providing a powerful tool for identification of biomarkers for more reliable prognostic prediction, and obtaining insight into the underlying causes of cancer.
+This repository facilitates retrospective analysis of cancer cases for which outcome data is available, providing a powerful tool for identification of biomarkers for more reliable prognostic prediction, and obtaining insight into the underlying causes of cancer.
 The CATSB aims to promote basic and translational cancer research in the University of Guelph and elsewhere, with the ultimate goal of improving the lives of companion animals with cancer.

 Specimens of tumours and adjacent normal tissue are stored at –80ºC or colder in the following formats: OCT embedded, flash frozen, and in RNA later®.
 Samples of blood (serum,plasma and buffy coat) and urine are also collected and stored at –80ºC.
 Tumour samples are also formalin fixed and paraffin embedded.
 Diagnostic information and patient outcome are stored in a secure, advanced database, facilitating rapid retrieval of clinical details.